PMP Fact Sheet

 What is the turnaround time for a report?
 The website is available 24/7.
 In most cases, the patient report is available for viewing within minutes.
 PMP does not warrant any report to be accurate or fully complete.
 The report is based on the search criteria and data entered by the dispensing practitioner or pharmacy.
 For more information about any prescription in a SCRIPTS report or to verify a prescription, contact must be directed to the practitioner or pharmacy that dispensed it.

 Is there a lag-time before the data is available?
-There may be up to a six (6) week lag-time from the actual dispensing date until the data is available on-line.
-The PMP encourages dispensers to report as often as weekly or bi-monthly.
-Most retail chain drug stores are voluntarily reporting weekly.
+There may be a 24-48 hour lag-time from the actual dispensing date until the data is available on-line.

 What are the uses for the report?
 A SCRIPTS report provides information for schedules II-IV controlled substance prescriptions a patient has had filled for the specified time period, as well as the presciber who prescribed them and the dispenser who dispensed them.
 The report should be used to supplement a patient evaluation, to confirm a patient's drug history, or document compliance with a therapeutic regimen.